openenclave/openenclave/docs/GettingStartedDocs/VisualStudioLinux.md

 1. Create a new Linux application using File -> New -> Project and find the Linux console app template.
 In VS2017, this is called "Console Application (Linux)", and in VS2019, it is called "Console App" (note: NOT the "Console App (.NET Core)") with the Linux keyword.
+(If it is not immediately visible, the template can be found under Installed -> Visual C++ -> Cross Platform -> Linux.)
    Give the project a name, LinuxApp for example.
 This will create a "Hello World" console application.
    Alternatively, if you already have such a Linux application using a Visual Studio project file (.vcxproj file), you can start from your existing application.
 2. Configure the application project to use your Linux build environment, by right clicking